Edit

 Share via

 This sample application was demonstrated during Microsoft Ignite 2024.
-It highlights an integration of Azure Communication Services with Azure OpenAI Service to enable intelligent conversational agents.
+It highlights the integration of Azure Communication Services with Azure OpenAI to enable intelligent conversational agents.

-In this sample, we cover off what this sample does and what you need as prerequisites before we run this sample locally on your machine.
+This article covers what this sample does and what you need as prerequisites before the sample runs locally on your machine.

 Download code